 About Our Land

-See our Pictures page.
+See our Pictures.
 Just a few minutes from Lake Erie, we enjoy a buffered micro climate created by the Great Lake.
 Heavy snow in the winter protects our fields from severe fluctuations.
 Frequent rains in the fall and spring rejuvenate our aquifers.
 Our land is flat, wet, and windy.
 We enjoy some forest, but most of the property is prairie.
 As we design the farm, we are planning ponds, swales, chinampas, and many wind breaks.
 Our soils are heavy clay – which is great for building structures using natural materials.
 We use animals and deep-rooted plants to build up fertile soil and to create drainage paths for all the water on the land.

 Who are “We”?